- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 Berlin's role in two of the world’s largest wars has left lasting impressions on the city and how it functions.
 Sobering attractions such as Checkpoint Charlie, the Reichstag and the Jewish Museum are intriguing and haunting, serving as constant reminders of the city's tragic past.

-There are an abundance of museums and galleries around, or for those expats who prefer to simply sit back and relax, sidewalk cafés, bistros, restaurants and coffee shops crowd around the wide avenues and narrow side streets.
+There is an abundance of museums and galleries around and, for those expats who prefer to simply sit back and relax, sidewalk cafés, bistros, restaurants and coffee shops crowd the wide avenues and narrow side streets.

-For kids, there is the Legoland Discovery Centre, two zoos and other child-friendly attractions.
+For kids, there is the Legoland Discovery Centre, two zoos and a multitude of other child-friendly attractions.

-For those that prefer a more potent dose of Berlin's famous counter culture scene, the Eastside Gallery displays the work of 118 graffiti artists from around the world made from the remains of the Berlin Wall.
+For those that prefer a more potent dose of Berlin's famous counter culture scene, the East Side Gallery displays the work of 118 graffiti artists from around the world on the remains of the Berlin Wall.

 Expats can purchase both cards from tourist information centres or railway centres.

 Recommended sightseeing in Berlin